Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 				sha256sum filename

-Once that is done, compare the output you've received in the step above with the checksum of the downloaded file from the release notes :guilabel:`Verification` from your download source.
+Once that is done, compare the output you've received in the step above with the checksum of the downloaded file from the release notes :guilabel:`Verification` section of your download source.

 **Troubleshooting checksum mismatch**